sueszli/vector-database-benchmark/diary.md

     - scraping the topic pages for c/c++ (ie. https://github.com/topics/c) to get access to thousands of repositories within the same page, simply by clicking the "load more..." button. this way you don't even get rate limited and can run multiple requests that build on top of eachother. i managed to scrape around 2000 repository links this way.

 after collecting a bunch of links to repositories i merged and sorted the files: 2340 original lines, 186 removed, 2154 remaining.

+i then did the same thing again, but this time with python code.